sameersbn/docker-redmine/README.md

 When using a load balancer, you probably want to make sure the load balancer performs the automatic http to https redirection.
 Information on this can also be found in the link above.

-In summation, the docker command would look something like this:
+In summation, when using a load balancer, the docker command would look for the most part something like this:

 ```bash
 docker run --name=redmine -d \